 Ken and John then wonder how much we should look for patterns in history and narrate, rather than just report brute facts in history.
 Daniel points out that finding patterns in history does help us learn from the past.
 But how do we balance the need for narration with accuracy and comprehensiveness?
 Daniel defends the reputation and cause of academic history against accusations of unjust prejudice and bias.

 In the last segment, Ken and John continue to discuss with Daniel the balance between getting the facts just right and pulling out inspiring, educational stories from history.
 Daniel emphasizes the importance of historians’ commitment to standards of rigor and commitment to evidence, and a caller argues that learning from the past means facing up to it, not sugar-coating it to find inspiration.
 Ken agrees, but reminds everyone of the value of the American attitude that we are not constrained to interpret ourselves as being ‘the same people’ as the people in our past who have made mistakes.

-- Roving Philosophical Reporter (seek to 6:00): Philosophy Talk’s roving philosophical reporter visits Presidio National Park in San Francisco, which has a new display on the relatively unknown war between the US and Philippines in 1900.
+- Roving Philosophical Report (seek to 6:00): Philosophy Talk’s roving philosophical reporter visits Presidio National Park in San Francisco, which has a new display on the relatively unknown war between the US and Philippines in 1900.
 She discovers how seemingly small remnants from the past help us uncover and understand large historical events.

-- 60-second Philosopher (seek to 49:50): Ian Shoales reports on Giovanni Battista Vico, influential author of ‘The New Science’.
+- 60-Second Philosopher (seek to 49:50): Ian Shoales reports on Giovanni Battista Vico, influential author of ‘The New Science’.
 Vico took an unconventionally poetic approach to history, and encouraged us to remember that historical actors are not just rational thinkers, but people with virtues and vices